-LookingGlass Cyber Solutions offers a next-generation Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations understand the risks common and severe external threats, used to inform decisions regarding the subject’s response.
-LookingGlass Cyber (n) - Actionable, relevant, and timely information that can help when assessing the security posture of an organization.
-A little more left.
-No no, that’s now too far..., mitigation, and prevention solution that the vendor has built from the ground up to deal with third party and enterprise risk.
+LookingGlass Cyber Solutions offers a next-generation Threat Intelligence: Evidence-based knowledge about an existing hazard designed to help organizations make inform decisions regarding their response to the threat., mitigation, and prevention solution that the vendor has built from the ground up to deal with third party and enterprise risk.

 To accomplish this difficult task, LookingGlass leverages big data approaches to collecting and analyzing vast quantities of threat-related information in real-time.
 This analysis then feeds its threat response capabilities and threat intelligence services.

 Expanding cybersecurity threat detection and mitigation to third party attack vectors reduces more than cybersecurity risk – it reduces third party risk overall.

 In today’s increasingly digital business environment, the distinctions between the more technical conversation of cybersecurity and the business-oriented GRC discussions are becoming blurred.

 For example, New York State’s new cybersecurity regulations – formally known as Cybersecurity Requirements for Financial Services Companies (23 NYCRR Part 500) – requires a wide range of different types of financial services firms to tighten their cybersecurity practices.

 This regulation went into effect on March 1, 2017, immediately impacting New York-centric industries like banking and equities markets, but in fact, driving increased cybersecurity efforts for any company doing business in the state.